thegodone/apple_ai_model/README.md

 You need a M1/M2/M3/... mac!

-You need to install MLX, pytorch and rdkit, just create a conda env and install MLX, pytorch and rdkit using via pip or conda.
+You need to install MLX, tensorflow, jupyperlab, pytorch and rdkit, just create a conda env and install MLX, tensorflow, jupyperlab, pytorch and rdkit using via pip or conda.

 Clone the repository and access the cloned repository (run in terminal the following command)
 ````